pagehop/api.pagehopapp.com/source/faq.md

 If nothing changes, try logging out.

+## WolframAlpha asks me to download an iPhone app?

+Yeah. (:blushing:)
+With WA recipe, we open up a page in the Pagehop result preview (right half of the screen) masking ourselves as a mobile browser.
+In fact we use an iPhone "user agent" to achieve this.

+**But no worries!** All you need to do, is click on the link "continue..." at the bottom of the page and you probably will never see this message again.
+It's cached as a cookie to the webview.

 ## If you can't find an answer to your problem in the docs...

 Contact us at [support@pagehopapp.com](mailto:support@pagehopapp.com).